x42bn6/sandbox/we-say-things-bulba-interview.md

 - Tangent: After TI5, he bombed out of Frankfurt Major vs. Ritsu with Digital Chaos.
 So he went back to coach EG again for Frankfurt Major, getting top 3
 - Tangent - Majors were cool.  **Synderen:** Shanghai Major was a mess but the players loved it
 - Didn't qualify for Shanghai.
 Blitz was at Liquid while sharing casting duties, and spoke with him about coaching Liquid.
 - At the time, he didn't know the Liquid guys much.
-He knew Jerax from as an Earth Spirit spammer, and Matumabaman was on the Finnish stack previously, but not much more
+He knew Jerax as an Earth Spirit spammer, and Matumabaman was on the Finnish stack previously, but not much more
 - Liquid was very different to other teams
 - Kuroky did things in a very respectful way, and he in turn has so much respect for him
 - Kuroky introduced him as coach, and asked team to respect him